lemusosa/lemusosa/README.md

 # About Me
 - web3ist😃 and Web3/Blockchain Developer

 - Studied Electrical Engineering.
-Trained and worked in the electrical field but I made a career switch to tech to purse my passion in blockchain development.
+Trained and worked in the electrical field but I made a career switch to tech to purse my passion in web3 development.
 - I like learning about new protocols and writing smart contracts.

 # Tech Stack